marcoscunhaa/TaskManager/README.md

 * Task management: Creation, editing, deletion, searching, and viewing of tasks.
 * Authentication and authorization: Uses Spring Security and JWT token for user authentication.
-* Data persistence: Utilizes JPA Repository for interaction with the MySQL database.
+* Data persistence: Utilizes JPA Repository with Hibernate for interaction with the MySQL database, automatically generating tables.
 * Reactivity: Uses RxJS for asynchronous operations on the frontend.

 ## :memo: Requirements